FelishaK/Fastapi-React-finance-management-app/README.md

 ---

-### Core backend tech stack used: FastApi, SQLAlchemy 2.0, Alembic
+### Core backend tech stack used: FastApi, Pydantic, SQLAlchemy 2.0, Alembic

-### Core frontend tech stack used: React, tailwind CSS, React Router, React Query
+### Core frontend tech stack used: React, tailwind CSS, React Router, React Query, Axious

 # How to use the project